Dennis Kelly (American football): Green Bay Packers

 Kelly signed with the Green Bay Packers on July 29, 2021.
 He played in 10 games during the 2021 regular season, starting the last four in place of injured starting right tackle Billy Turner.
 The Packers finished with a 13–4 record and the No. 1 seed in the NFC.
 Kelly started at right tackle during the Packers' divisional round playoff loss against the San Francisco 49ers while Turner, who had returned from injury played left tackle in place of injured starter David Bakhtiari.

 Indianapolis Colts

 On May 10, 2022, Kelly signed with the Indianapolis Colts.
+He was waived during final roster cuts on August 30.
+He was re-signed to a one-year contract the next day.

+Philadelphia Eagles (second stint)

+On July 19, 2023, Kelly signed a one-year contract with the Eagles.
+He was released on August 27, 2023, as part of final roster cuts before the start of the 2023 season.

+New York Jets

+On October 11, 2023, Kelly was signed to the New York Jets practice squad.
+On October 31, Kelly was signed to the Jets' active roster.
+He was released on November 22.

 Personal life

-He is married to his wife Jerianna, and they have three daughters, Eden, Isla and Emilia.
-They have two dogs, Harley and Sanford.
+Kelly is married to his wife Jerianna, and they have three daughters, Eden, Isla and Emilia.
+They have two dogs, Harley and Freddy.
 In 2019, he earned an MBA from the Kelley School of Business at Indiana University.

 Dennis' brother is NFL coach Tim Kelly.